Luka Modrić: AC Milan

-On 14 July 2025, Modrić joined Serie A side AC Milan on a free transfer, signing a one-year contract with an option for an additional year.
-Playing for Milan was his childhood's dream.
-Modrić made his debut in the opening match of the season on 23 August against newly promoted Cremonese at the San Siro that ended in a 2–1 defeat, but his performance was praised nonetheless.
+On 14 July 2025, Modrić joined Serie A side AC Milan on a free transfer, signing a one-year contract with an optional one-year extension.
+His salary was set to $4 million with bonus add-ons.
+He stated that playing for Milan was a childhood dream of his, growing up watching many Croatians play for the club.
+Upon Modrić's arrival his jersey became the club's top-selling, nearly off-setting his entire contract cost.

+He made his debut in the opening match of the season on 23 August against newly promoted Cremonese at the San Siro that ended in a 2–1 defeat, but his performance was praised nonetheless.
 On his debut, Modrić became the oldest player to make a debut in Serie A, surpassing the previous record held by Empoli goalkeeper Maurizio Pugliesi.
 In his second game, a 2–0 win away against Lecce, Modrić made an assist and was Milan's MVP of the match.
-In his third game, a home 1–0 win against Bologna, Modrić scored the winning and his first goal in Serie A, receiving Milan's MVP for the second time in a row and his first Serie A Panini MVP.
+In his third game, a home 1–0 win against Bologna, Modrić scored the winning and his first goal in Serie A, receiving Milan's MVP for the second time in a row.

+Over the course of the season, he quickly established himself as an important part of Milan's midfield, but in the final months he began to encounter physical difficulties.
+His campaign was ultimately cut short by a significant facial injury sustained in a Serie A match against Juventus following a collision with Manuel Locatelli, which resulted in a fractured cheekbone and required surgery in April 2026.

+On 23 July 2026, Modrić signed a one-year extension with the club until 30 June 2027, confirming his second season for the Rossoneri.

 International career

 Modrić began his international career at youth level, playing for the Croatian under-15, under-17, under-18, under-19 and under-21 teams.
-He debuted in March 2001 for the under-15 team coached by Martin Novoselac, but nevertheless his talent and psychological maturity, he did not become a regular starter and leading player until physically strengthened and debuted for under-18.
-Novoselac considers him as a model for all young players because is a result of a gradual and continuous work and effort, as well as talent.
+He debuted in March 2001 for the under-15 team coached by Martin Novoselac, but despite his talent and psychological maturity, he did not become a regular starter and leading player until his debuted for the under-18 team.
+Novoselac considers him a model for all young players due to his perseverance, sustained hard effort, and talent.
 Modrić made his full international debut for Croatia on 1 March 2006 in a friendly match against Argentina in Basel, which Croatia won 3–2.